 Xu et al (2012) Deficits in LTP induction by 5-HT2A receptor antagonist in a mouse model for fragile X syndrome.
 J Pharmacol Exp Ther 7 e48741 PMID: 23119095

 Do you know of a great paper that uses R-96544 hydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for R-96544 hydrochloride